 Slowly and cautiously spin the wheels to free the vehicle when stuck in sand, mud, ice, or snow.
-See Rocking Your Vehicle to Get It Out on page 4-32.
+See Rocking Your Vehicle to Get It Out on page 5-32.

-If the vehicle has a traction system, it can often help to free a stuck vehicle.
-Refer to the vehicle's traction system in the Index.
 If stuck too severely for the traction system to free the vehicle, turn the traction system off and use the rocking method.